4 November 2016

 IFLA BibLibre International Library Marketing Award: Apply now!

-Win € 2000 … plus registration and travel to IFLA World Library and Information Congress in Columbus, Ohio, USA!
+Win € 2000 … plus registration and travel to IFLA World Library and Information Congress!

 The IFLA–BibLibre International Marketing Award honors organizations that have implemented creative, results-oriented marketing projects or campaigns.
 Up to 10 finalists will be chosen to recognize them for their outstanding achievements and three winners will be selected.

-The first and the second winner will receive airfare, lodging and registration for the World Library and Information Congress: 82nd IFLA General Conference and Assembly in Columbus, Ohio, USA 13-19 August 2016.
+The first and the second winner will receive airfare, lodging and registration for the World Library and Information Congress: 83rd IFLA General Conference and Assembly in Wrocław, Poland 19–25 August 2017.
 Cash awards of €2000, €1000 and €500 respectively, which must be used to further their marketing efforts, will also be awarded to the first, second and third-place winners.